 - view your uninstrumented entities and detect gaps in your instrumentation.

-one.newrelic.com > (APM, Mobile, or Browser) > (choose an entity) > Service map: Service maps show your dependencies and how they're performing.
+one.newrelic.com > All capabilities > (APM, Mobile, or Browser) > (choose an entity) > Service map: Service maps show your dependencies and how they're performing.